Amandeepsingh5/GamePVZ/README.md

 diagrams folder.
 The new sequence diagrams for the controller class and  undo, redo feature have been added to this milestone other than the other old diagrams from the milestone 2 which have the same implementation in milestone 3 as well.

-Different kinds of datastructures have been used for the Milestone.Including Arraylist that contains the Zombies,the types of the character and many more.
+Different kinds of datastructures have been used for the Milestone.Including Arraylist that contains the Zombies,for storing different kind of characters in the game.
 We have also used the cloneable and serialization interfaces because When you use some marker interface(no method implementation ) you want to tell jvm or compiler for adding or checking something during runtime or compile time.

 The Previous design for the milestone 1 has the console game of the version which was using the classes like commandwords and were missing classes like peashooter, sunflowers.